-Bid shall show number of days in advance required to order services at the County's designated locations.
-Failure to state the delivery time may cause the bid to be rejected.
-The county has the right to extend delivery time if the reason appears valid.
+Bid shall show number of days in advance required to place aggregate services at the County's designated locations.
+Failure to state delivery time may cause bid to be rejected.
+The county has the right to extend delivery time if reason appears valid.